BACKGROUND - the Fort Knox Compatible Use Plan (CUP)

 This graphic presents the schedule as of Nov.
 2022 for the CUP Implementation phase.

-The study area includes parts of Bullitt, Hardin, Meade and Nelson Counties.
+The focus area includes parts of Bullitt, Hardin, Meade and Nelson Counties.

 Fort Knox’s Yano Range To Soon Begin Booming Again

 FORT KNOX, Ky. — After five years of development, Fort Knox’s Digital Air Grounds Integration Range, or DAGIR, is nearing completion.
-What that means for area residents is a return […]
+What that means for area residents is a return to training on Yano Range in the northwest corner of Hardin County, and the booms that come with it, Fort Knox Garrison Commander Col. Christopher […]

 DAGIR Fully Operational Following Government Acceptance Test

-FORT KNOX, Ky. — After a long and challenging construction period that began in 2021, the Digital Air-Ground Integration Range at Fort Knox is officially up and running following a thorough […]
+FORT KNOX, Ky. — After a long and challenging construction period that began in 2021, the Digital Air-Ground Integration Range at Fort Knox is officially up and running following a thorough government acceptance test.
+The range, expected to test and train units on coordinated combat, completed testing on its ability to withstand a full end-to-end scenario […]

 Former DAGIR project manager now enjoys the fruits of his labor as National Guard Soldier

 FORT KNOX, Ky. — When Capt.
 Drake Sullivan began working toward a career as an Army officer, he faced a major decision – history or mechanical engineering.
 He chose engineering.
-After […]
+After almost 10 years of active-duty service, Sullivan made the decision to take a position with the Army Corps of Engineers while continuing to serve in […]